Appendix B — SQL primer

 It is important to note that some differences in the implementation details between data frames in R and tables in SQL are seen with arrange()

 .
-While a data frame in R is fundamentally a list of ordered vectors, SQL tables are best thought of a sets of rows without a natural order.
+While a data frame in R is fundamentally a list of ordered vectors, SQL tables are best thought of as sets of rows without a natural order.
 As such, one needs to pay attention to when arrange()

 is implemented in a query that depends on it.

-To illustrate this issue, suppose we get get stock returns for Apple and order them from largest to smallest returns.2
+To illustrate this issue, suppose we get stock returns for Apple and order them from largest to smallest returns.2

 apple <-